apple/swift-migration-guide/Guide.docc/CommonProblems.md

 The compiler only permits these kinds of cross-isolation accesses with `Sendable` types.
 One option is to isolate the variable to a single domain using a global actor.
-But, it could also make sense to instead add a conformance to `Sendable` directly.
+But it could also make sense to instead add a conformance to `Sendable` directly.

 ## Protocol Conformance Isolation Mismatch